Frequently

 Read more in our guideThe digital nomad visa is a special visa that allows remote workers to live and work in Portugal for up to one year.
 Eligible applicants must prove they can work remotely, have sufficient financial means to support themselves, and have valid health insurance coverage.
 Applicants must also have a clean criminal record and no outstanding debt or tax obligations in Portugal.

-Read more in our guideYes, there are restrictions on the income type eligible for the NHR programme.
+Read more in our guideYes, there are restrictions on the income type eligible for the NHR tax regime.
 For example, income from Portuguese sources, such as rental income from a real estate property in Portugal, is unsuitable.
 The main benefit is on income held outside of Portugal such as pensions, rental income, dividends and royalties.

 Read more in our guideThe main motivating factors always considered are lifestyle, understanding what it's like to live and stay there, including culture, heritage, family and friends, and healthcare.
 Another major benefit is the low tax rate exemptions via the Non-Habitual Residency (NHR) programme.

 Read more in our guideThe NHR programme offers a flat tax rate of 0% on non Portugal derived income such as dividends, royalties and rental income.
 Additionally, qualifying overseas pensions may be taxed at a reduced rate of 10% for a period of ten years.
-It is also worth talking with one of our advisors as there are ways to extend the benefits if you plan this early enough after being accepted for NHR status.
-We have seen clients receive significant tax savings over 18 - 20 years by following our system.

 Read more in our guideAnyone who has not been a tax resident in Portugal for the past five years can apply for the NHR programme and be a Portuguese resident.
 The programme is open to both EU and non-EU citizens.
+The NHR tax regime however, will end to new entrants on the 31st of December.
+The Portuguese government announced in their state budget for 2024, that anyone who has applied to secure NHR tax status in Portugal by December 31st, 2023, must be able to prove they have taken serious steps to prove intent to reside and pay tax in Portugal under NHR tax regime.

 Read more in our guideThe benefits of a digital nomad visa include the ability to live and work in Portugal for up to one year.
 This is suitable for nomad freelancers as it comes with the possibility of renewing the visa for an additional year.
 This visa offers access to Portugal's healthcare system and service providers and the chance to experience Portugal's culture, food, and lifestyle while working remotely.